Kylemc1413/SongCore/README.md

       "_noteJumpMovementSpeed": 10,
       "_noteJumpStartBeatOffset": 0,
       "_customData": {
-        "difficultyLabel" - The name to display for the difficulty in game
+        "_difficultyLabel" - The name to display for the difficulty in game
           Note: Difficulty labels are unique per _beatmapCharacteristicName "_editorOffset": 0,
         "_editorOldOffset": 0,